The USF Social Marketing Conference: June 18 & 19, 2021

 Plastic free!
 For 2021, we are trying to make our conference free from single-use plastics!
 It is not an easy task, but we will try our best.
 Please don’t ask us for a straw!

 The Main Conference offers a blend of plenary presentations by internationally recognized social marketing experts on topics of interest to learners at all levels.
 Concurrent sessions, both invited and selected from responses to the ‘Call for Abstracts,’ supplement the agenda with case studies of social marketing applications in a variety of settings and new developments in the field.
 These sessions are balanced between introductory and more advanced audiences.
 The specific topics and speakers are selected to elaborate on key elements of the social marketing approach and to illustrate opportunities to apply social marketing.

 Prerequisite knowledge of social marketing is not a requirement to attend.
-If you are new to the field, you are encouraged to attend the Training Academy in addition to the Main Conference.
+If you are new to the field, you are encouraged to attend Social Marketing 101 in addition to the USF SM Conference.